XWangLabTHU/cfDNApipe/README.md

 ### Section 1.3: Activate Environment and Use cfDNApipe

-Once the environment is created, user can enter environment using the foloowing command.
+Once the environment is created, the users can enter the environment using the following command.

 ``` shell
 conda activate cfDNApipe
 ```

- Now, just open python and process **cell free DNA WGBS/WGS paired/single end** data.
+ Now, just open python and process ** cell-free DNA WGBS/WGS paired/single end** data.
 For more detailed explanation for each function and parameters, please see [cfDNApipe documentation](https://cfdnapipe-doc.readthedocs.io/en/latest/).

 ## Section 2: cfDNApipe Highlights

 cfDNApipe is a highly integrated cfDNA WGS/WGBS data processing pipeline.
-We designed many useful build-in mechanism.
+We designed many useful build-in mechanisms.
 Here, we will introduce some important features.

 ### Section 2.1: Dataflow Graph for WGS and WGBS Data Processing

-cfDNApipe is organized by a built-in dataflow with strictly defined up- and down-stream data interface.
-The following figure shows how WGS and WGBS data is processed.
+cfDNApipe is organized by a built-in dataflow with a strictly defined up- and down-stream data interface.
+The following figure shows how WGS and WGBS data are processed.

 <br/>